 Many students have this misperception.
 However, you are not at a disadvantage, because all students, even those intending the same major as you, are required to complete their Core courses, with many of those courses required to be completed within certain timeframes.

-The reason this misperception sometimes exists is that the Core Curriculum courses sometimes has the reputation of being difficult, and students generally have to work quite diligently to earn a good grade.
-This makes students concerned about the impact on their GPA, but this pressure is felt by all students.
+The reason this misconception sometimes exists is that Core Curriculum courses sometimes have the reputation of being difficult, and students generally have to work quite diligently to earn a good grade.

 Generally, students who really focus well in their Core Curriculum courses, develop skills that help them in their other courses, so you are encouraged to see your Core courses as advantageous towards your goals.

 How do Core Curriculum courses differ from major, minor, and elective courses?